 Here, you can find all the information on the construction and validation of Erlangen Test of Activities of Daily Living in Persons with Mild Dementia or Mild Cognitive Impairment (ETAM).
 If you have any further questions or suggestions, please do not hesitate to contact us.

-Item construction
+Item Construction

 The ETAM was developed in 2015 by Schmiedeberg-Sohn et al. and tested in a pilot study.
 The pilot study was followed by validation studies by Luttenberger et al. (2016) and Book et al. (2018).